-Incorporate the Touch Board to your Processing project
+Include the Touch Board into Processing

 Learn how to use the Touch Board with Processing

-We have written a Processing example sketch, with which you can use to communicate with the Touch Board.
-You can use this sketch to send data (if an electrode has been touched or not) to your Processing application.
+We have written a Processing example sketch, which you can use to communicate with the Touch Board.
+You can use this sketch to send data, for example, if an electrode has been touched or not, to your Processing application.

-Step 1 Set up the Touch Board
+Step 1 Upload the code to the Touch Board

 Step 3 Run the Processing sketch

 Once you have the sketch open, run it for the first time.
 In the console window, you will see a list of devices all starting with “/dev/“.
 These are the Serial devices that we can access, one of them being the Touch Board, whose name we have from Step 1 above.
 The list counts from 0, so the first device is assigned number 0, the second one is number 1, and so on.
 In the code, change the variable

 Run the sketch again and try pressing electrode 0.
 It should say in the console window “Electrode 0 was touched” and “Electrode 0 was released”!

 Step 4 Next steps